 Supporting Me as an Author

 I’m a fledgling novelist.
 My first novel, Back to the Garden, sold fairly well and got nearly fifty positive reviews.
 I’m writing the second part to that now.
 An anthology I edited and published, Winds of Change, is still selling and is used at colleges that teach about climate change in fiction.
 My newest novella, an experiment in the eco-weird, Bird Song: A Novella, needs a bit more love.
+My new children’s series, The Adventures of Finn Wilder, has its first title, Finn’s Tree Alphabet, coming in November.
 You can help by buying my books and reviewing them.
-Note that I am moving away from Amazon for selling books.
-You might find some of my titles at IndieBound and can order them directly through Bookshop or Dragonfly Publishing.
+Note you might find some of my titles at IndieBound and can order them directly through Bookshop or Dragonfly Publishing.

 Hiring Me as an Editor